ZhihaoJia/colorhack/README.md

 Notes:
 ------

+- ColorHack should only work properly on modern browsers that support HTML5 and CSS3.
-ColorHack makes changes to HTML pages by changing the styling of specific elements on the page through JavaScript.
+- ColorHack makes changes to HTML pages by changing the styling of specific elements on the page through JavaScript.
 Thus, ColorHack will not work if JavaScript is disabled in the browser.

-In addition, ColorHack will have no effect on page elements styled using `!important` rules.
+- ColorHack will have no effect on page elements styled using `!important` rules.